Getting KPI Buy-in

-You won’t get very far (in fact, you’ll probably go backwards) in trying to establish good performance measurement plan in a culture that just won’t buy in to it.
+You won’t get very far (in fact, you’ll probably go backwards) in trying to establish good performance measurement in a culture that just won’t buy in to KPIs.
 You’ll be battling against people who are:

 - fearful about what the performance measures will mean for their finances, self-worth and status

 - cynical and tired of performance measurement failures in the past

 - busy doing their everyday job (they’ll say measuring isn’t their “real work”)

 KPI buy-in is not as trivial as sign-off.

 These resources will help you understand the real drivers of buy-in to KPIs and performance measures, and more successfully boost KPI buy-in (email this page to yourself or a friend):

 - Step 1: Understand the difference between KPI buy-in and sign-off.

 - Step 2: Stop doing the things that notoriously kill KPI buy-in.

 - Step 3: Adopt a better definition of accountability for performance.